noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 Download [Visual Studio Express 2013 For Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs) and put it in the `C:\EQ\Installs` directory.
 Download the installer by clicking on 'Install Now'.
 Note this one is only a simple web installer package.
 It will download more when you run it.

-Download the current version of HeidiSQL∞ and save it in the Installs directory.

-Note that HeidiSQL is not required for this guide, however you may find it useful for editing the SQL database once you have the server up and running.
-If you are already comfortable using MySQL you can use HeidiSQL in place of the command line MySQL tool that is used throughout this guide

-Download the current version of TortoiseSVN∞.
+Download the current version of [TortoiseSVN](http://tortoisesvn.net/downloads).
 If you have a 64-bit OS, download the 64-bit version.
-Be careful that you don't click the Download button that is in an advert, as that will try and force you to install a crapware toolbar that you probably don't want.
-The correct download button should download an .msi file which you should place in your C:\EQ\Installs directory.
+Be careful that you don't click the Download button that is in an advertisement, as that will try and force you to install a crapware toolbar that you probably don't want.
+The correct download button should download an .msi file which you should place in your `C:\EQ\Installs` directory.

-Download the current version of GIT for Windows∞.
+Download the current version of [GIT for Windows](http://git-scm.com/downloads).
 In the upper right of the download page there should be a picture of a monitor showing the latest stable release and a 'Download for Windows' button.
+Save it in your `C:\EQ\Installs` directory.

-Download the current version of Notepad++∞
+Download the current version of [Notepad++](http://notepad-plus-plus.org/download/) and save it in your `C:\EQ\Installs` directory.

-Download the Windows (Win32 Installer) version of CMake∞ and copy it to your C:\EQ\Installs directory.
+Download the Windows (Win32 Installer) version of [CMake](http://www.cmake.org/cmake/resources/software.html) and place it in your `C:\EQ\Installs` directory.

+**Optional Download** Get the current version of [HeidiSQL](http://www.heidisql.com/download.php) and save it in the `C:\EQ\Installs` directory.
+_HeidiSQL is not required for this guide, however you may find it useful for editing the SQL database once you have the server up and running.
+If you are already comfortable using MySQL you can use HeidiSQL in place of the command line MySQL tool that is used throughout this guide_

 Step 2: Install the programs you will need to compile and run the server